YMMH/InteractiveGlobe-using-OpenGL/README.md

 The major purpose of this project is a beautiful interactive world for further interactive mobile applications.

-Especially, Plate-Caree and Pattern-Cylindrical projection were important comparisons.
+Especially, Plate-Caree and Patterson-Cylindrical projection were important comparisons.

 (Editting...)